nextest-rs/nextest/site/src/book/test-groups.md

 ## Configuring test groups

-Test groups are configured in the [nextest configuration](configuration.md):
+Test groups are configured in the [nextest configuration](configuration.md) by:

-1. Specifying test group names along with concurrency limits using the `max-threads` parameter.
+1. Specifying test group names along with concurrency limits, using the `max-threads` parameter.
 2. Using the `test-groups` [per-test override](per-test-overrides.md).

 For example: